 I'm Assistant Professor of Urbanization and Environmental Problems in the Department of Political Science and Public Administration at Izmir Katip Celebi University, Turkey.
-My research and teaching focus on sustainability studies, urban infrastructures, political ecology, and bioeconomies.
+My research focus on democratization of science, transnational collaborations, political ecology of disasters, toxicity governance, and bioeconomies.

 I completed my doctoral degree in Science and Technology Studies Program at York University, Canada (2017).
 My dissertation investigated the potentiation of algae as sustainable resource for bioenergy economies through a multi-sited ethnographic research conducted in the United States and Turkey.
 I was also a visiting researcher in the Anthropology Department at the MIT in 2013-2014, and a research fellow in the Sociology Department at Koç University under the TÜBİTAK Co-Funded Brain Circulation Scheme fellowship programme in 2016-2017.
-As the founding member of IstanbuLab (Science, Technology, and Society Research Platform in Turkey), I actively collaborate with STS scholars in a number of research projects related to social and cultural studies of science as well as co-curating STS Talks public event series to support the democratization of science in Turkey.
-Since September 2019, I am a council member in the Society for Social Studies of Science (4S).
-I am also a member of the incoming editorial team for Engaging Science, Technology, and Society.
+I am the founding member of IstanbuLab and Transnational STS Network, an associate editor for Engaging Science, Technology, and Society, and council member in the Society for Social Studies of Science (4S) since September 2019.

 Duygu Kaşdoğan, "Duygu Kasdogan", contributed by Duygu Kasdogan, STS Infrastructures, Platform for Experimental Collaborative Ethnography, last modified 28 September 2021, accessed 21 September 2023. https://stsinfrastructures.org/content/duygu-kasdogan-0